raduandrei-source/CutVisor/Docs/index.md

 **Open mesh edges.** Cutting a board leaves an open face where the cut was made.
 CutVisor fills these holes automatically, which is necessary for correct volume calculations and for some downstream tools.

 **Dimension measurement on inclined boards.** Horizontal siding boards are not aligned with the world axes — they sit at an angle on the wall.
 Standard bounding box measurement gives inflated dimensions for rotated objects (a 20mm thick board inclined at 60° would measure as 40mm using axis-aligned bounding box).
-CutVisor uses Principal Component Analysis (PCA) on the mesh vertices, which finds the three principal axes of the piece regardless of its orientation in the world.
-This gives correct dimensions — length, width and thickness — whether the board is horizontal, vertical, inclined or fully rotated.
-PCA works correctly even when transforms have been applied to the mesh, and is unaffected by other modifiers in the stack (Solidify, Bevel, Subdivision).
+CutVisor instead identifies each axis from face area: the dominant flat faces (front/back of the board) give the thickness direction, and the long side edges — by far the next-largest flat surfaces on a simple board — give the width direction; length is whatever's left over.
+Because this relies on surface area rather than vertex positions, it stays accurate even on finely tessellated imports, bevelled edges, or boards with a chamfer missing at one end — and it works correctly whether the board is horizontal, vertical, inclined or fully rotated.

+This measurement is taken from the base mesh, before modifiers are evaluated — non-destructive modifiers like Solidify, Bevel or Subdivision Surface won't be reflected in the reported dimensions.
+Apply such a modifier first if you need it included in the measurement.

 After import, pieces appear in a dedicated Blender collection named after the original object, ready for material assignment and Part ID generation.